-Peach Dump Cake: An easy cake recipe with juicy peaches and a crumbly cinnamon streusel!
-Cooks in 10 minutes in the Instant Pot!
+This easy peach dump cake recipe is made with juicy peaches and a crumbly cinnamon streusel!
+Can you believe it cooks in 10 minutes in the Instant Pot!?

 Dump Cakes are great for summer baking as you you don’t have to do much prep work.
 Dump and bake just like the name says!
 This peach dump cake is especially perfect for summer as we’re cooking it in the Instant Pot!
 Just a quick 5 minute broil at the end, means no heating up your kitchen!
 You could even leave the streusel off for a 100% oven free dessert.
 Dump cakes are also great for people who don’t like to bake (or think they can’t).
 You can still be the star of the potluck or family reunion with this easy dish.

 How to Make a Peach Dump Cake

 In addition to the ingredients and your instant pot, you’ll also need a trivet and a pressure cooker proof/oven safe bowl (make sure it fits inside the instant pot too).

 Why put water in the Instant Pot?
 The best way to allow steam to create pressure is to put a cup of water in the instant pot.
 Then you’ll place your bowl on a trivet inside the pot.

 First, you’ll add peach pie filling .and sliced fresh peaches (a mixture helps prevents sogginess) to the bowl.
 Then toss them with brown sugar and cinnamon.
 Next, pour your yellow cake mix on top, spread it out, and place cut squares of butter around the surface.
 Then cover the bowl with foil.

 Why cover the bowl with foil?
 It prevents water from getting on your cake!
 I cover the bowl with foil before placing it on the trivet and lowering it into the instant pot.

 To cook: Set your instant pot to manual high pressure for 10 minutes, then slow release for 10 minutes.
 Finally, remove the cover.